Hacker0x01/docs.hackerone.com/docs/hackers/hacker-mediation.md

 While HackerOne can't guarantee resolution or override a security team's assessment, hacker mediation has been used to successfully bring items to the security teams' attention, resulting in a more favorable outcome for everyone involved.

-As a reminder, hacker mediation is a privilege that is reserved for hackers with 200 reputations point and signal ≥ 1.
+As a reminder, hacker mediation is a privilege that is reserved for hackers without a negative signal level .
 In most cases, HackerOne will not be able to mediate for reports that have been closed for over 3 months.
 Please respect the guidelines above and only request mediation if it's deemed absolutely necessary.
 Abuse of the hacker mediation process will result in this privilege being revoked from your account.